7.1 General Statement

 Distribution Requirement Divisions: For purposes of the distribution requirements, the three divisions of the College are as follows:

-- Humanities: art (art history and art), classics (literature), English literature, film and media studies, Greek, Latin, modern languages and literatures, music and dance, philosophy, religion, and theater.
+- Humanities: art (art history and art), classical studies, English literature, film and media studies, Greek, Latin, modern languages and literatures, music and dance, philosophy, religion, Spanish, and theater.

 - Natural sciences and engineering: biology, chemistry and biochemistry, computer science, engineering, mathematics and statistics, physics and astronomy, and psychology courses that qualify for the natural sciences and engineering practicum.